2020 Death Metal Shirt

 A closer look:

 After a brief hiatus, we got "the band" back together to bring you our latest death metal tee.
-Inspired by our metal-loving founder Bill Pollock, inked by our illustrious illustrator-of-gore Rick Reeves, and emblazoned on black cotton crewnecks by legendary screen-printer Babylon Burning, it rocks.
+Inspired by our metal-loving founder Bill Pollock, inked by our illustrious illustrator-of-gore Rick Reese, and emblazoned on black cotton crewnecks by legendary screen-printer Babylon Burning, it rocks.

 material: cotton blend